Marklieflat/FTE4312_Annotation_Crowdsourcing_App/README.md

 ### Novelty and Reasons for Decentralization:
 1. Efficiency in Handling Large Data Volumes:
-Decentralization allows for the distribution of large data sets among many proofreaders, making the proofreading process more efficient and faster.
+Decentralization allows for the distribution of large data sets among many annotators, making the annotation process more efficient and faster.
-2. Quality Assurance through Multi-Level Proofreading:
+2. Quality Assurance through Multi-Level Annotation:
 The multi-level approach ensures high-quality outcomes as data passes through various levels of scrutiny.
 3. Enhanced Security and Transparency:
 Using blockchain for data processing ensures a secure and transparent process, as all transactions and changes are recorded on the blockchain.
 4. Economic Incentives and Fair Compensation:
-The blockchain-based incentive system ensures fair compensation for proofreaders and motivates high-quality work.
+The blockchain-based incentive system ensures fair compensation for annotators and motivates high-quality work.
 5. Flexibility and Accessibility:
 The platform's lack of restrictions regarding location, age, or gender makes it accessible to a wide range of individuals, promoting inclusivity and offering flexible work opportunities.